SiminaB/Fdr-regression/README.md

 The file **functions.R** contains a number of R functions used in some of the Rnw and Rmd files below.

 ##BMI GIANT GWAS meta-analysis
-This directory contains the code to perform the data analysis and generate Figures 1 and 2, which are saved in the "Figures" subdirectory.
+This directory contains the code to perform the data analysis and generate Figures 1, 2, and S5 which are saved in the "Figures" subdirectory.
 The data must first be downloaded from https://www.broadinstitute.org/collaboration/giant/index.php/GIANT_consortium_data_files#GWAS_Anthropometric_2015_BMI
 It is not included here, due to repository size limitations.

 The file **1.read_in_GIANT.Rmd** reads in the data in tsv format and creates the **BMI_GIANT_GWAS.RData file**.
 Running it also generates the file **1.read_in_GIANT.pdf**.

-The file **2.make_Figure_1.Rmd** loads BMI_GIANT_GWAS.RData and generates Figure 1 from the paper, saved in Figures/Fig3-1.pdf.
+The file **2.make_Figure_1.Rmd** loads BMI_GIANT_GWAS.RData and generates Figures 1 and S5 from the paper, saved in Figures/Fig3-1.pdf, Figures/FigS5-1.pdf, Figures/FigS5-2.pdf, as well as the numbers used in Table 2.
 Running it also generates the file 2.make_Figure_1.pdf.

 The file **3.run_analysis.Rmd** loads BMI_GIANT_GWAS.RData and runs our approach, saving the results to **BMI_GIANT_GWAS_results_logistic.RData**.
 Running it also generates the file **3.run_analysis.pdf**.